PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 <input type="checkbox" id="002" /><label for="002">![002](/assets/slides/incident_response/incident_response.002.jpeg)</label>
 _002. Learn how to effectively manage incidents._

 The goal of this session is to give you an understanding of how to effectively manage incidents within your organization.
-I'll describe the process we use at PagerDuty for managing critical incidents, and talk in more detail about a specific role called the "Incident Commander".
+I'll describe the process we use at GetYourGuide for managing critical incidents, and talk in more detail about a specific role called the "Incident Commander".

 This isn't a sales pitch.
-I'm not on our sales team, and this isn't a talk about how to use PagerDuty to manage your incidents (although obviously it would be awesome if you did).
-The intent today is to introduce you to how we manage incidents internally at PagerDuty, and provide you with lots of practical information you can take away to your own organizations to either start or improve your own incident response processes.
+I'm not on our sales team, and this isn't a talk about how to use GetYourGuide to manage your incidents (although obviously it would be awesome if you did).
+The intent today is to introduce you to how we manage incidents internally at GetYourGuide, and provide you with lots of practical information you can take away to your own organizations to either start or improve your own incident response processes.

 ---